lmoravek83/monitorui/readme.md

 2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)

-3. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.
+3. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed

-4. In the folder "monitorui-master/install" is "install_freebsd.sh".
-Running this script It will be installed necessary python packages from pypi.org (store for python libraries).
+4. In the folder "monitorui-master/install" is "**install__linux_freebsd.sh**".
+Running this script It will be installed necessary python packages from pypi.org (store for python libraries)

     Run from from ./install directory: